-- Completing the ETIAS application form with your personal and passport details including the passport number, country, and date of issue as well as its expiry date
+- Complete the ETIAS application form with your personal and passport details including the passport number, country, and date of issue as well as its expiry date

-- A credit or debit card with which to cover the ETIAS issuance fees in order to finalize your application
+- A credit or debit card with which to cover the ETIAS processing fees

 Travelling to Luxembourg from Canada with the ETIAS visa waiver

-ETIAS has a validity of 3 years as long as the passport used for the application remains valid.
-In the event that the passport expires during the ETIAS’ validity period, the Canadian citizen will have to request a new ETIAS using their new passport number.
+ETIAS is valid for 3 years as long as the passport used for the application remains valid.
+In the event that the passport expires during the ETIAS validity period, the Canadian citizen will have to request a new ETIAS using their new passport number.

 Basic information about Luxembourg